iamsdas/xmeme-backend/README.md

 `docker run --net="host" --volume $PWD/db:/app/db xmeme`
 * Note: it is neccessary to use this volume as otherwise database will be lost after stopping server.
 ## Usage
-* By default server should start at `http://localhost:8081`
+* By default, the server should start at `http://localhost:8081`
 * Test by executing:
-`curl --location --request GET 'http://localhost:8081/memes'`
+`curl --location --request GET 'http://localhost:8081/memes`
 * This should result in an empty array
+* API documentation at `/swagger-ui`